Guide to Applying

 - You are open to learning and sharing resources with fellow founders in the Collective

-- You understands your organization’s role in the ecosystem; record correction, record creation, community connecting, information needs, accountability, narrative shift, etc
+- You understand your organization’s role in the ecosystem; record correction, record creation, community connecting, information needs, accountability, narrative shift, etc

 What is the ideal Tiny Newsroom?